eclipse-ibeji/ibeji/README.md

 1. The best way to run the demo is by using three windows: one running the In-Vehicle Digital Twin, one running the Provider and one running a Consumer.
 Orientate the three windows so that they are lined up in a column.
 The top window can be used for the In-Vehicle Digital Twin.
 The middle window can be used for the Provider.
 The bottom window can be used for a Consumer.<br>
-1. In each window run the following command too set the DTDL_PATH environment variable.
+1. In each window run the following command to set the DTDL_PATH environment variable.
 Make sure that you replace "{repo-root-dir}" with the repository root directory on the machine where you are running the demo.<br><br>
 `export DTDL_PATH="{repo-root-dir}/ibeji/opendigitaltwins-dtdl/DTDL;{repo-root-dir}/ibeji/dtdl;{repo-root-dir}/ibeji/samples/property/dtdl"`<br>
 1. In each window change directory to the directory containing the build artifacts.